Weakened Merkel to step down as chancellor in 2021 | Malay Mail

 ‘True to herself’

-Sueddeutsche Zeitung praised Merkel for her decision, saying the leader who has always been “sober, to the point of being cold” with the political careers of others, has “stayed true to herself”.
+The daily Sueddeutsche Seitung praised Merkel for her decision, saying the leader who has always been “sober, to the point of being cold” with the political careers of others, has “stayed true to herself”.

+French President Emmanuel Macron, who has a good working relationship with Merkel, hailed her “extremely dignified” decision.

-Several key players in the CDU are now waiting in the wings to succeed Merkel, including party general secretary Annegret Kramp-Karrenbauer and ambitious health minister Jens Spahn, a frequent Merkel critic.
+Several key CDU figures now hope to succeed her, including party general secretary Annegret Kramp-Karrenbauer and ambitious health minister Jens Spahn, a frequent Merkel critic.

-But the woman dubbed the “eternal chancellor” may not get to choose her own timetable for her long goodbye, as her departure could be hastened if the SPD brings down the government before 2021.
+And Merkel, dubbed the “eternal chancellor”, might not get to choose her own timetable for stepping down, as her departure could be hastened if the SPD brings down the government before 2021.

-Following yesterday’s hammering at the polls in Hesse state, the second consecutive drubbing after a regional vote in Bavaria two weeks ago, SPD chief Andrea Nahles had warned that her party may pull the plug.
+Following Sunday’s hammering at the polls in Hesse, the second consecutive drubbing after a vote in Bavaria two weeks ago, SPD chief Andrea Nahles warned that her party might pull the plug.

-But she voiced respect today for Merkel’s decision, saying the veteran leader has done “an extraordinary service” to the CDU.
+Nahles nonetheless voiced respect for Merkel’s decision, saying the veteran leader has done “an extraordinary service” to the CDU.

-The question now is whether by offering herself up as the lightning rod, Merkel has deflected enough of the unhappiness levelled at the coalition that has sent voters drifting away to other parties.
+The question now is whether by offering herself up as a lightning rod, Merkel will deflect the disapproval that sent voters towards other parties.

-What is clear is that Merkel’s first step towards the exit would send ripples across the European Union, where she has served a unwavering and unflappable bulwark against multiple global crises, Brexit and an unpredictable ally in the White House.
+Merkel’s first step towards the exit will certainly be felt across the European Union, where she has been an unflappable bulwark against global crises, Brexit and an unpredictable ally in the United States.

 Despite her global standing, Merkel said she has no plans to seek a post in the European Commission after bowing out of German politics, quashing speculation to that effect in Brussels. — AFP